 In 2014, the OCIA restructured the 2005F series bond debt by issuing new 2014A series bonds.
 This restructuring was a partial refunding and resulted in a gain of \$186,313 between the remaining liability of the 2005F series and the new liability of the 2014A series.
 This gain on restructuring was recorded as a deferred inflow of resources and is being amortized over a period of 18 years.
-As of June 30, 2019, the deferred gain, net of amortization, was \$126,428.
+As of June 30, 2020, the deferred gain, net of amortization, was \$0.
 The restructured lease agreement with OCIA secures the OCIA bond indebtedness and any future indebtedness that might be issued to refund earlier bond issues.
 The University's aforementioned lease agreement with OCIA was automatically restructured to secure the new bond issue.
 This refinancing resulted in an aggregate difference in principal and interest between the original lease agreement and the refinanced lease agreement of \$448,900, which approximates the economic savings of the transaction.
-The University has recorded a lease obligation payable to OCIA for the total amount of the allotment, less payments made on the University's behalf.
+The University's behalf.

 During the year ended June 30, 2011, the 2005 lease agreement with OCIA was restructured through a partial refunding of OCIA's 2005F bond debt.
 OCIA issued two new bonds, Series 2010A and 2010B.
 The lease agreements with OCIA secure the OCIA bond debt and any future debt that might be issued to refund earlier bond issues.
 OCIA issued this new debt to provide budgetary relief for fiscal years 2011 and 2012 by extending and restructuring debt service.
 Consequently, the lease agreement with OCIA automatically restructured to secure the new bond issues.
 This lease restructuring has extended certain principal payments into the future, resulting in a charge or cost on restructuring.
 A charge of \$602,010 was recorded as a deferred outflow that is being amortized over a period of 6 years.
-As of June 30, 2019, the University completed its required payments for the Series 2010B lease and the agreement ended as scheduled in July 2015.
+As of June 30, 2020, the University completed its required payments for the Series 2010B lease and the agreement ended as scheduled in July 2015.
 This restructuring resulted in an aggregate debt service difference for principal and interest between the original lease agreement and the restructured lease agreement of \$172,878, which also approximates the economic cost of the lease restructuring.

-During the year ended June 30, 2019, the State of Oklahoma made lease principal and interest payments totaling \$861,442 to OCIA on behalf of the University.
+During the year ended June 30, 2020, the State of Oklahoma made lease principal and interest payments totaling \$875,949 to OCIA on behalf of the University.
 These on-behalf payments have been recorded as restricted state appropriations in the statement of revenues, expenses, and changes in net position.